hien-duc/robot-data-streaming/README.md

 4. Run `mosquitto start` to start the service

 To manually start the broker, simply run `mosquitto` in a command prompt.

-For a complete step-by-step guide, please see [COMPLETE_SETUP_GUIDE.md](COMPLETE_SETUP_GUIDE.md) which includes detailed instructions for the entire setup process.

-For a comprehensive overview of the system architecture and components, see [SYSTEM_OVERVIEW.md](SYSTEM_OVERVIEW.md).

-For a complete project summary including features, files, and usage instructions, please refer to [PROJECT_SUMMARY.md](PROJECT_SUMMARY.md).

 ## Testing